While it’s common to do crunches as an abdominal exercise, planks are a great alternative. They can help improve core strength and stability.

 If you want to stretch your sides, side planks with an extended arm can target that individual area of your body.

-However, make two minutes your maximum time limit.
+Make two minutes your maximum time limit.
 If you’re looking to increase your athletic performance, research shows that repeated 10-second holds may be the best workout.

 Want to incorporate planks into your everyday regime?
 Try these different variations on the classic exercise.